remp2020/remp/Mailer/README.md

 Creates or updates mail type (newsletter list).
 Endpoint complements creation of newsletter list via web interface.

-If existing `id`/`code` is provided, API handler updates existing record, otherwise new record is created.
-Field `id` has higher precedence in finding the existing record.
+If existing `id`/`code` is provided, API handler updates existing record, otherwise a record is created.
+Field `id`has higher precedence in finding the existing record.

 ##### *Headers:*